rushikeshpawar22581/DLCV-Project2024-Automated_prompt_extraction_for_SAM/README.md

-# DLCV-Project : Automated extraction of optimal visual prompts for foundational models in medical image segmentation
+# DLCV-Project : Weakly Supervised automated extraction of optimal visual prompts for foundational models in medical image segmentation
 Name : Rushikesh Pawar & Vivek Dhamale

 Abstract: The lack of publicly available quality annotations in medical imaging has been the bottleneck for training